utat-ss/FINCH-firmware-core/README.md

     cd firmware-core
     ```

-2. Fork a branch for the subsystem MCU you're targeting.
+2. Fork a branch for the subsystem MCU you're targeting (or the `main` branch for common elements).
 Continuing with our HT323 reaction wheel example, you'll be programming the ADCS G431 MCU, so fork from that branch, using a name including the component and target MCU:

     ```bash
     git checkout ADCS-STM32G431RBT6